werwolf2303/LiveWeather-Nukkit/README.md

 How to use it?

-Just type "/setcity" then enter the city and you have live weather
+Just type "/setcity" then enter the city, and you have live weather

 How does it work?